yassine-rd/movie-sentiment-analysis/README.md

 ### 🐳 Locally

-A Docker image of the application has been deployed on Docker Hub.
+A Docker [image](https://hub.docker.com/r/yassinerd/movie-sentiment-analysis) of the application has been deployed on Docker Hub.
 To run it locally, you need to have Docker installed on your machine.
-Then, run the following command:
+Then, run the following commands:

 ```bash
 docker pull yassinerd/movie-sentiment-analysis